 The Bantam Tools Desktop CNC Milling Machine supports 1/4” tooling and comes with an ER-11 collet with a 1/4” diameter.
-When installing a new tool, you’ll need to go through the automated process in our Bantam Tools Desktop Milling Machine Software to measure the vertical distance between the tooltip and the collet, so that the machine knows where the tip of the tool is in space.
+When installing a new tool, you’ll need to go through the automated process in our Bantam Tools Milling Machine Software to measure the vertical distance between the tooltip and the collet, so that the machine knows where the tip of the tool is in space.
 This is called “locating” the tool.

 Note: Nonconductive tools cannot be located automatically, so make sure your tool is conductive (HSS and carbide tools are; others may not be).